MileHacker Logo

 Sun, Insects & Hygiene

 High-SPF sunscreen (SPF 30+), Lip balm with SPF, quality Sunglasses, and a Wide-brimmed hat are useful.
 The sun at altitude is intense.
-Insect repellent is important for summer and rural areas.
+Insect repellent is a must important for summer and rural areas.
 Look for repellents with DEET or picaridin.
 A Repellent with DEET is effective.

 Personal Care